Aliases for KPNB1 Gene

 GeneCards Summary for KPNB1 Gene

-KPNB1 (Karyopherin (Importin) Beta 1) is a Protein Coding gene.
-Diseases associated with KPNB1 include campomelic dysplasia.
-Among its related pathways are GPCR Pathway and Disease.
-GO annotations related to this gene include protein domain specific binding and Ran GTPase binding.
+KPNB1 (Karyopherin Subunit Beta 1) is a Protein Coding gene.
+Diseases associated with KPNB1 include influenza and hiv-1.
+Among its related pathways are Metabolism and Immune System.
+GO annotations related to this gene include poly(A) RNA binding and enzyme binding.

 UniProtKB/Swiss-Prot for KPNB1 Gene